-The PRC government has exercised and continues to exercise substantial control over virtually every sector of the Chinese economy through regulation and state ownership.
-Our ability to operate in China may be harmed by changes in its laws and regulations.
-We believe that our operations in China are in material compliance with all applicable legal and regulatory requirements.
-However, the central or local governments of the jurisdictions in which we operate may impose new, stricter regulations or interpretations of existing regulations that would require additional expenditures and efforts on our part to ensure our compliance with such regulations.
+The PRC government has exercised and continues to exercise substantial control over virtually every sector of the Chinese economy through regulation.
+Avalon's ability to operate in China may be harmed by changes in its laws and regulations.
+Avalon's operations in China are currently in material compliance with all applicable legal and regulatory requirements.
+However, the central or local governments of PRC in which Avalon operates may impose new, stricter regulations or interpretations of existing regulations that would require additional expenditures and efforts on Avalon's and its existing PRC subsidiaries' part to ensure their compliance with such regulations or interpretations.